 - And some, never baptized, have been initiated through RCIA: a process that leads to baptism, confirmation and Eucharist at the Church's annual celebration of Easter.

 What does RCIA Involve?

-RCIA sessions meet each Tuesday evening from September through May.
+RCIA sessions meet each Sunday from 11:00am-12:30pm from September through May.
 Attendance at Mass on Sundays is strongly encouraged.

 What topics are discussed?